Alec Albiston: Playing career

 Albiston was small in stature and a fitness fanatic.
 He took great pride in being able to run out a game.
 One of his personal aims was to run as fast in the last quarter as he had in the first and his remarkable durability ensured he never missed a game through injury.
 This fitness base saw him play many brilliant and tenacious games as a rover.
 He was very skilful and was constantly named in the press reports amongst the best players afield.

-He was the first Hawthorn player in the history of the club to kick 10 goals in a match, doing so against North Melbourne in the opening round of the 1940 season.
+He was the first Hawthorn player in the history of the club to kick ten goals in a match, doing so against North Melbourne in the opening round of the 1940 season.
 His season ended shortly afterwards after the board suspended him indefinitely during a dispute between his brother (Harold Albiston) and a committeeman.

-In 1941 he was back, winning the club best and fairest and was the club's leading goalkicker.
+In 1941 he was back, winning the club best and fairest and heading the club's goalkicking.
 Albiston joined the Air Force in 1942 when he was at his football prime and was one of the favorites to win the Brownlow Medal in 1942.
+He did not play at all in 1943 and 1944 due to being stationed in Darwin with the Royal Air Force.

+Albiston won the 1944 Darwin Football Association best and fairest award.

 Albiston won the Hawthorn best and fairest award again in 1946.
 He topped the Hawks' goalkicking charts four times during his career, in 1939, 1941, 1942 and 1945.

-In 1947 Albiston was appointed Captain-coach of Hawthorn for three years, while he enjoyed the position he said that the club was hamstrung for the ability to recruit good players.
+In 1947 Albiston was appointed captain-coach of Hawthorn for three years, while he enjoyed the position he said that the club was hamstrung for the ability to recruit good players.
 The club had no budget for recruiting.

 Albiston was involved in a nasty off season split at Hawthorn in 1949; Albiston had accepted that he would not be coaching in 1950, but a committeeman had promised him the captaincy, whereas Bob McCaskill had wanted Kevin Curran as captain and this caused a huge internal fight.
 Brownlow Medallist Col Austen sided with Albiston, but the committee sided with the new coach and Albiston and Austen were given open clearances; Albiston to North Melbourne and Austen to Richmond.
-With the loss of its best two players, Hawthorn finished 1950 in last without a win.
+Without its two best players, Hawthorn finished 1950 last without a win.